How we work

 between "we use Jira" and "Jira tracks the actual work."
 This

-area sells fewer tools than the other two, which is part of why
+area sells fewer tools than the other two, which is part of

-it's usually where the biggest gains live.
+why it's usually where the biggest gains live.

-It tends to be the right intervention when the organisation has
+It tends to be the right intervention when the organisation

-that point — it's coordination cost.
+complexity at that point; it's coordination cost.

 The work starts with observation: sitting in on standups,